Initiatives and Referenda Cleared for Circulation in 2019

 SB 248 Glazer, Increases renter’s tax credit from $120 to $220 and from $60 to $434, subject to the budget act.
 Held back

 SB 268 Wiener, (Gut and amend) the bill that dealt with welfare benefits was turned into a bill that reduces ballot measure transparency.
 Assembly Elections and Redistricting Committee.
 Sent to Governor

 SB 288 Wiener, (Gut and amend) the Solar Bill of Rights, regarding power grid – turned it into something else by Wiener.
 Democratic Party Delegates rules.
 In Committee.

-SB 330 Skinner, Housing Crisis Act of 2019, would disallow down-zoning once the up-zoning is applied – Sent to Governor
+SB 330 Skinner, Housing Crisis Act of 2019, would disallow down-zoning once the up-zoning is applied – Passed and sent to Governor to sign.

 SB 521 Portantino, amends the tax code to provide a landlord with a tax credit equal to 3% of rent payments from a Section 8 tenant.
 Held back

 SB-528 Hueso, Economic Development Bank would convert the California I-Bank — a state revolving fund with a 20 year history — into a true depository bank with a reserve account at the Federal Reserve.
 Held back

 SB-529 Durazo, Tenant associations: eviction for cause: withholding payment of rent: right to organize.
 Held back